C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Recent Performances

-- In last week's game against the Chiefs, Uzomah was targeted six times and recorded four catches for 32 yards.
+- In last week's game against the Chiefs, Uzomah was targeted six times and racked up four catches for 32 yards.

-- Uzomah has also tacked on 86 yards on 12 grabs in his last three games.
-He was targeted 17 times and put up 28.7 receiving yards per game.
+- In his last three games, Uzomah has racked up 86 yards on 12 catches, averaging 28.7 yards per game on 17 targets.

 Uzomah's Cincinnati Teammates